What You Cannot Bring on a Cruise (And What to Know Before Packing)

 - items that could be considered hazardous

-Policies can vary, so it is always a good idea to review your cruise line’s specific guidelines before packing.
+Because policies can vary, it is always a good idea to review your cruise line’s specific list before packing.

 Drones and Other Restricted Equipment